themavencoder/themavencoder/README.md

 -->
 - 🔭 I love to explore the seemingly random connections between different fields.
 With a profound interest in biomedicine, software development and machine learning, as well as leadership, relationships, disabilities, psychology, history and philosophy.

 - 🌱 This I am sure: [Terrence Tao](https://terrytao.wordpress.com/) is immortal.
-How can I man with such level of eggheadedness and demureness be confided in this physical realm alone?
+How can a man with such level of eggheadedness and demureness be confided in this physical realm alone?
 Stupendously incredulous! 😄

 - 🎓 I am currently in graduate school pursuing a doctorate in Biomedical Engineering at [UIChicago](https://www.uic.edu/).